How to make mini Halloween gingerbread houses with kids, including a gingerbread house recipe (that works for cookies, too) and ideas for decoration.

 Gingerbread houses aren’t just a December activity!
 We’ve made full size Halloween gingerbread houses many times before, decorated with candy corn and and Autumn colors.
 They are fun and festive and a yummy treat!

-We decided to keep our houses small this year so we could each have our own to decorate with full artistic freedom.
+But for this baking activity, we’ve decided to keep our houses small, so everyone can have their own to decorate with full artistic freedom.

 Here’s how we made our cute little Halloween gingerbread houses…

 Halloween Gingerbread House

 - Gingerbread cookie dough (see the printable recipe below)

 - White icing (you can mix powdered sugar with milk and it works great, but you can also make royal icing with egg whites, too)